TutulDevs/NO-BS-JS/0_Data-Types/1_number.md

 "ban" + NaN + "a"; // try this on your console 😉
 ```

-We can affirm that, if **JS** can't handle an operation, it doesn't stop or gives you an error, rather it gives you NaN.
+We can affirm that, if **JS** can't handle an operation, it doesn't stop or give you an error, rather it gives you `NaN`.

 ### Too Lengthy of a Number to Count

 Numbers can get lengthy and hard to count.
 But don't worry, **JavaScript** got your back.
-We can use underscore `_` to seperate numbers.
+We can use underscore `_` to separate numbers.

 ```js
 const hardToCount = 123456789;
 const easyToCount = 12_34_56_789;
 ```

-It makes number more readable and doesn't change the value. **JS** engine ignores the `_` between numbers while compiling.
+It makes numbers more readable and doesn't change the value. **JS** engine ignores the `_` between numbers while compiling.

 ### Common Number Methods